A draft deal on climate money for developing world is silent on how much as UN summit nears end

 The draft left out a crucial sticking point: how much wealthy nations will pay poor countries.
 A key option for the lowest amount donors are willing to pay was just a placeholder “X.” Part of that is because rich nations have yet to make an offer in negotiations.

-So the host Azerbaijan presidency with its dawn-released package of proposals did manage to unite a fractured world on climate change, but it was only in their unease and outright distaste for the plan.
-Negotiators at the talks — known as COP29 — in Baku, are trying to close the gap between the $1.3 trillion the developing world says is needed in climate finance and the few hundred billion that negotiators say richer nations have been prepared to give.
+So the host Azerbaijan presidency managed to unite a fractured world on climate change, but only in their distaste for the plan.
+Negotiators at the talks — known as COP29 — in Baku are trying to close the gap between the $1.3 trillion the developing world says is needed in climate finance and the few hundred billion that negotiators say richer nations have been prepared to give.

 No figure for climate cash leaves many disappointed